| Use Case | Recommended Flooring | Primary Reason |

 Manufacturers and installers disagree on several warranty assumptions because marketing language simplifies technical requirements.

-Carpet cushion: An underlayment installed beneath carpet that distributes load, supports backing integrity, and affects warranty eligibility.
+Carpet cushion: An underlayment installed beneath carpet—which installers refer to as carpet padding designed to absorb impact —that distributes load, supports backing integrity, and affects warranty eligibility.

 Retail sales presentations frequently encourage thick memory foam products.
 Professional installers frequently reject those products because excessive softness increases backing flex and accelerates wear.
-Experienced installers instead recommend approximately 7/16-inch thickness with 8-pound rebond density.
+Experienced installers instead recommend selecting density-matched rebond over frothed memory foam underlayments for residential high-traffic zones.

 Steam cleaning creates another common warranty dispute.
 Homeowners frequently assume steam cleaning satisfies maintenance obligations, but many carpet warranties specifically require hot water extraction performed according to manufacturer requirements.